homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Try to remove getState() and getCobrowsingState() from inside of game... standardize this better

-LOCK DATA
-  ArcadeGame.currentEditingSessionId == LobbyId/UserMongoId
-  if(lobbyid !== currentEditingSessionId) not allowed to load Same with Classes, and all these other global data objects

 in preloader
   only load spritesheets that are added for 'play game' mode